turbot/steampipe-cloud-sdk-go/docs/OrgMembers.md

 func main() {
     orgHandle := "orgHandle_example" // string | Specify the organization handle.
-    limit := int32(56) // int32 | Pagination limit (optional) (default to 20)
-    nextToken := "nextToken_example" // string | An optional token returned from a prior request.
-When a list is truncated this element specifies the last part of the list, as well as the value to use for the part-number-marker request parameter in a subsequent request. (optional)
+    limit := int32(56) // int32 | The max number of items to fetch per page of data, subject to a min and max of 1 and 100 respectively.
+If not specified will default to 25. (optional) (default to 25) nextToken := "nextToken_example" // string | When list results are truncated, next_token will be returned, which is a cursor to fetch the next page of data.
+Pass next_token to the subsequent list request to fetch the next page of data. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)